wfondrie/ppx/README.md

 ## Configuration

-By default, ppx will download project files in the `.ppx` directory under the current users home directory (`~/.ppx` on Linux and MacOS).
+By default, ppx will download project files in the `.ppx` directory under the current user's home directory (`~/.ppx` on Linux and MacOS).
 There are several ways to specify different data directories:

-1. Change the ppx data directory for all future sessions by setting the `PPX_DATA_DIR` environment variable to your preferred directory.
+1. Change the ppx data directory for all future Python sessions by setting the `PPX_DATA_DIR` environment variable to your preferred directory.

-2. Change the ppx data directory for a session using the `ppx.set_data_dir()` function.
+2. Change the ppx data directory for a Python session using the `ppx.set_data_dir()` function.

 3. Specify a data directory for a project using the `local` argument: